PjgZSK/note/notes.md

                 - *She lives in a special home for the elderly*
                 - *The French was defeated at Waterloo in 1815*

+- sentence example
+    - of, it is ... for ... to ...
+        - *There are often cases where it is desirable for a function to take a variable number of arguments*

 - grammar layer
     - action, condition and experience
     - physical